naiduyaswanthreddy/project-1/README.md

 # project-1
-using python creating a random  password
+using python creating a random  password generator